How and when to watch Notre Dame vs. Toledo on Peacock - Inside the Irish | NBC Sports

 Relax.
 Take a breath.
 A deep breath.
 Everything will be alright.

-No. 8 Notre Dame kicks off against Toledo in 22 hours and 30 minutes, which is approximately 22 hours and 25 minutes longer than you will need to sign up for Peacock, NBC’s streaming platform.
+No. 8 Notre Dame kicks off against Toledo in two hours and change, which is approximately and hour and 55 minutes longer than you will need to sign up for Peacock, NBC’s streaming platform.
 In other words, at the absolute worst, this will take you 10 times longer than it takes Norm Peterson to drink a beer.

 That is not an exaggeration.
 Norm truly believed you can always be 30 seconds away from your next drink.